20 Things Your Skin Reveals About Your Health

 6. Sallow Complexion

 Dehydration can cause your skin to lack lustre and your face can become sallow looking, explains Dr. Macdonald.
 Dry winter weather can also play a role in a sallow complexion.
 Drinking enough water and getting ample sleep can improve the look of your skin.
+Certain makeup mistakes could also be making your skin look dull.

 7. Red Bumps